-At the time of award application, your agency committed to retaining all sworn officer positions funded under the TRGP-Hiring award with state and/or local funds for a minimum of 12 months following the conclusion of 36 months of federal funding for each position, over and above the number of locally-funded sworn officer positions that would have existed in the absence of the award.
-Your agency cannot satisfy the retention requirement by using TRGP-Hiring-funded positions to fill locally-funded vacancies resulting from attrition.
+At the time of award application, your agency committed to retaining all sworn officer positions awarded under the TRGP Hiring award with state and/or local funds for a minimum of 12 months following the conclusion of 36 months of federal funding for each position, over and above the number of locally-funded sworn officer positions that would have existed in the absence of the award.
+Your agency cannot satisfy the retention requirement by using TRGP Hiring-funded positions to fill locally-funded vacancies resulting from attrition.

-The retention requirement ensures that the increased officer staffing level under the TRGP-Hiring award continues with state or local funds for a minimum of 12 months after federal funding ends.
+The retention requirement ensures that the increased officer staffing level under the TRGP-Hire award continues with state or local funds for a minimum of 12 months after federal funding ends.

-At the time of the TRGP application, your agency was required to affirm that it planned to retain all sworn officer positions awarded under the TRGP-Hiring award and identify the planned source(s) of retention funding.
+At the time of the TRGP application, your agency was required to affirm that it planned to retain all sworn officer positions awarded under the TRGP-Hire award and identify the planned source(s) of retention funding.
 Your agency committed to retaining each awarded position for at least 12 months following the conclusion of 36 months of federal funding for that position.
 The retention period begins for an awarded officer position once that position has completed the 36-month implementation period.
-If an agency is awarded several officer positions, the retention period for each individual officer position begins upon completion of 36 months of funding for that position begins upon completion of 36 months of funding for that position (not based on the cumulative award end date).
+If an agency is awarded several officer positions, the retention period for each individual officer position begins upon completion of 36 months of funding for that position (not based on the cumulative award end date).